How to allow or deny SSH access for users and groups

 $ ssh admin@host.example.net 'id -un'

-11. From another fresh SSH attempt, confirm that a denied account or group is refused before closing the original session.
+11. From another fresh SSH attempt, confirm that an explicitly denied account is refused.

 $ ssh deploy@host.example.net 'id -un'